rrmhearts/react-state-management/README.md

 # React Context Example
 This project provides a complete example of React context replacing Redux.
 Context is used broken up into actions, context and reducers.
 All state updates occur through actions / reducer just like in Redux.
 Enjoy!

+A further way to abstract this is to use Atlassians library, `react-sweet-state`: https://atlassian.github.io/react-sweet-state/#/.
+See branch `sweet-state`.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts